 Firstly, you will need to install docker, Act depends fully on it,

-act on our enviroment, i use macOS, so i will be installing it using
+act on our environment, I use macOS, so I will be installing it using

-brew, you can also install on linux using
+brew, you can also install it on Linux using

 brew install act